Have your Mac speak alert messages

 You can have your Mac speak the text in dialogs and alert messages and notify you when an app needs you to perform an action.

-Choose Apple menu > System Preferences, click Accessibility, then click Speech.
+On your Mac, choose Apple menu > System Preferences, click Accessibility, then click Speech.

 Select the “Enable announcements” checkbox, then click Options to set options: